 Despite all this, our RE-based model improved the match with observed soil moisture only for the upper (30 cm) soil layers.
 For the deeper layers the footprint of the rainy season disappears too quickly in both model versions, as both models smooth out the changes in soil moisture much sooner than what is found in soil moisture observations.
 This suggest that the pedotransfer functions (e.g. for calculating soil hydraulic conductivity) need to be fine-tuned for this region.
 These are still based on the original parameterization of Cosby et al. (1984) while more advanced versions have become available since then (Van Looy et al., 2017; Weber et al., 2024).
 We suggest that future model developments, of LPJ-GUESS as well as several other DVMs that still use the Cosby et al. (1984) parameterizations, take these into account (Meunier et al., 2022).
 Another option would be to use soil hydraulic traits from aggregated trait maps directly, rather than deriving them from aggregated soil texture maps (Montzka et al., 2017).
-Nevertheless, other unaccounted processes can also play a large role in dryland soil moisture dynamics, such as hydraulic redistribution (Barron-Gafford et al., 2017; Bogie et al., 2018; Wang et al., 2023) and preferential water flow along stems and roots, as well as through macropores and channels created by decaying roots (Devitt and Smith, 2002; Xiao-Yan Li et al., 2009).
-These processes may also significantly contribute to the rainy season footprint that is visible in the data, but not in the model.
-We could account for these by using a double-porosity water retention curve (Chen and Feng, 2023).
-Our model also simplifies soil representation by assuming vertically homogeneous hydraulic properties in each soil column.
-We showed that most gridcells in our regional simulation contain a relatively high sand fraction, with only a low vertical variation in sand content.
-However, the vertical variation in clay contents were higher and our soil texture sensitivity analysis showed that this may have an impact on soil water dynamics and the general outcome of our simulations.
-Accounting for vertical heterogeneity in soil properties requires a few significant, yet straight-forward, changes to the model code, which we suggest to prioritise for further model development.
+Nevertheless, other unaccounted processes can also play a large role in dryland soil moisture dynamics, such as hydraulic redistribution and water infiltration along roots (Barron-Gafford et al., 2017; Bogie et al., 2018; Wang et al., 2023).
+Our model also simplifies soil representation by assuming vertically homogeneous hydraulic properties in each soil column, which can also impact on soil water dynamics.

 Our new developments open up the LPJ-GUESS model for simulating dryland ecohydrology more realistically.
 The percolation scheme based on gradients in water potential improves the model's soil moisture dynamics, and it is largely based on physically measurable quantities (Bonan, 2019; Ireson et al., 2023).
-The resulting average soil moisture profile is more physically realistic, as it does not contain any of the sharp gradients that the default model version suffers from due to its layer grouping.
-Our new percolation scheme also allows water to move upwards against gravity, which becomes particularly important when simulating the aquifer bottom boundary condition.
+This scheme also allows water to move upwards against gravity, which becomes particularly important when simulating the aquifer bottom boundary condition.
 The option to simulate different soil depths and different bottom boundary conditions gives the model more flexibility.